mohsinafridi/Reactive-Form-ng8/README.md

   # Firebase
    I have also added Firebase User Registrationa and user login.

+   # NGXS
+    A state mangement stuff is added in project,you can view it in ngxs tab in project.

+  #Docker
+  I also added docker support.so you can pull image from dockerhub. link is  mohsinazam/ng8

  All above stuff is in details in the project,so look and implement.